Segacnd/Segacnd/README.md

 **`Digital Craftsman (Developer/Creator)`**

-I'm Belarusian front-end developer.
+Belarusian front-end developer.
 I like to find best solutions and practice.
 Every day I try to be better than yesterday.